gparatore123/nightmare/modules/06-ROP/unit_07.md

 So far, in all of our exploits on the stack, we've been assuming that the memory mapped for the stack is set to be executable.
-That is, we would overwrite the return address and the have it jump somewhere else on the stack (say to our shell code) and that code would execute.
+That is, we would overwrite the return address and then have it jump somewhere else on the stack (say to our shell code) and that code would execute.

 This setting is *not* the common setting for modern machines.
 There is a principle called "Write xor Execute" or *w* ⊗ *x* which states that a memory page should either be writable or executable but not both.

 What does this mean in practice?
 Let's take a look at our dummy exploit